Yu-Group/covid19-severity-prediction/readme.md

 ```
 - note: (non-cumulative) daily cases + deaths are in `data/usafacts/confirmed_cases.csv` and `data/usafacts/deaths.csv` (updated daily)
 - note: abridged csv with county-level info such as demographics, hospital information, risk factors, and voting data is at `data/df_county_level_abridged_cached.csv`
-- for more details on the data see [./data/readme.md](./data/readme.md)
+- for more data details, see [./data/readme.md](./data/readme.md)
-- for an intro to some of the analysis here, visit the project webpage: https://yu-group.github.io/covid-19-ventilator-demand-prediction/
+- for an intro to some of the analysis here, visit the [project webpage](https://yu-group.github.io/covid19-severity-prediction/)

 ## prediction
 - To get deaths predictions of the naive exponential growth model, the simplest way is to call (for more details, see [./modeling/readme.md](./modeling/readme.md))

 ```python
 df = exponential_modeling.estimate_deaths(df, target_day=np.array([...]))
 # df is county level dataFrame
 # target_day: time horizon, target_day=np.array([1]) predicts the next day, target_day=np.array([1, 2, 3]) predicts next 3 days, etc.
 # return: dataFrame with new column 'predicted_deaths_exponential'